 Victrola 8-in-1 – vintage

-The flaws here are, of course, parameters.
-18.2″ x 13.2″ x 10″ – these measurements mean a lot.
-All the good old record players are heavy and clumsy.
-And you have to make a proper place for the gadget and the speakers.
+Another potential drawback is the player’s parameters – 18.2″ x 13.2″ x 10″ – these measurements mean a lot.
+All good old record players are heavy and clumsy.
+And you have to make a proper place for the device and the speakers.

 Key specs